-Cancer - Ways To Conquer This Dreaded Disease
+Cancer - Ways to Conquer This Dreaded Disease

 What is this disease called cancer?
-What cause this disease which seems to appear from nowhere?
+What causes this disease which seems to appear from nowhere?
 Where does it come from and why do so many people dread it and avoid it like the plague?

 Cancer occurs when the growth of cells in the body gets out of control and out of the normal process.